Macrodinychus multispinosus: Attachment

 Attachment onto the host occurs during the mite's larval stage.
 Compared to other species within the genus, the larva will attach to the underside of the host pupa's head capsule.
 One of the most popular hosts for the M. multispinosus is the longhorn crazy ant.

 Hosts

 The M. multispinosus is most known for its trait of attaching onto longhorn crazy ants.
 Once it has attached onto the ants pupa it begins to drain the ant of its haemolymph.
-The haemolymph is the roughly equivalent of a humans blood.
+The haemolymph is roughly the equivalent of a human's blood.
 It is the fluid that flows through the ant.
 M. multispinosus doesn't just suck the ants internal fluids, but also begins to consume the internal tissue within the ant's pupa.
 The host ants that are sought out by M. multispinosusare the worker ants.
 This is due to making sure the reproductive portions of the ant colonies are unaffected so the number of hosts for the parasite to infect is always growing.
 Regardless, the infection and death of worker ants by M. multispinosuscan prove deadly for ant colonies if the parasite is present in large numbers.